 Some Clients use swaps, caps, or futures in connection with their operations, including for the purpose of hedging interest rate exposure on variable rate financings or to hedge foreign currency exposure.
 To the extent a Client utilizes any such instruments, which could be treated as commodity interests, the Client could become a commodity pool within the meaning of the Commodity Exchange Act ("CEA") or the regulations promulgated by the Commodity Futures Trading Commission ("CFTC"), and the Advisor or an Affiliate could become a commodity pool operator (a "CPO") within the meaning of the CEA or CFTC regulation.
 Certain General Partners claim an exemption from the registration requirements applicable to CPOs under CFTC Rule 4.13(a)(3), as applicable.
 A Client may be restricted in its use of swaps, including for the purpose of hedging interest rate exposure on variable rate financings.
-If the Advisor or an Affiliate, including a General Partner, becomes a CPO within the meaning of the CEA or CFTC Rule 4.13(a)(3), the Client would become a "covered fund" for purposes of the Volcker Rule, in which event it would be required to comply with the restrictions of the Volcker Rule applicable to covered funds.
+If the Advisor or an Affiliate, including a General Partner, becomes a CPO within the meaning of the CEA or CFTC regulations and fails to comply with the requirements of the exemption provisions of CFTC Rule 4.13(a)(3), the Client would become a "covered fund" for purposes of the Volcker Rule, in which event it would be required to comply with the restrictions of the Volcker Rule applicable to covered funds.